pallocchi/vista-kt/Module.md

 This library was inspired by [Pine Script](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html) from [Trading View](https://www.tradingview.com/).

-# Package xmas.rules
+# Package insight.rules

 Contains the rules, such `cross`, `crossover`, `crossunder`.

-# Package xmas.series
+# Package insight.series

 Contains the series.

-# Package xmas.data
+# Package insight.data

 Contains the market data series, such `open`, `high`, `low`, and `close` prices.

-# Package xmas.indicators
+# Package insight.indicators

 Contains the indicators, such `sma`, `rsi`, `macd`.

-# Package xmas.math
+# Package insight.math

 Contains the number implementations and related functions, such `min` or `max`.